Finland’s international human rights policy

 Promoting economic, social and cultural rights

-The UN Guiding Principles on Business and Human rights (2011) are built on three pillars:
+The UN Guiding Principles on Business and Human Rights (2011) are built on three pillars:

-• states’ obligation to protect human rights,
+• the state duty to protect human rights,

-• the importance of ensuring access to remedy.
+• access to remedy.

-In Finland, the Government approved a national action plan(Link to another website.)
-(Opens New Window) (pdf, 265 kt, 34 pages) regarding the Principles on 17 September 2014.
-The implementation is carried out by the Government and overseen by the Ministry for Economic Affairs and Employment.
-To fulfil the action plan, the following has been achieved in Finland: MEE: Enterprises and Human Rights(Link to another website.)
-(Opens New Window)
+In Finland, the Government has adopted a national action plan for the implementation of the principles (link to another website)(opens in a new window) (pdf, 265 KB, 34 pages).
+The implementation is carried out by different ministries and monitored by the Ministry of Economic Affairs and Employment.
+In accordance with the plan, the following measures have been carried out in Finland: Ministry of Economic Affairs and Employment: Business and human rights (link to another website) (opens in a new window)

 Human rights